Ygomes/42-Basecamp/README.md

 # BASECAMP 42 SP

-All functions here were done during the Basecamp in july/2021.
+All the solutions here were done during the Basecamp in july/2021.

 # EVALUATED BY MOULINETTE.